This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Cheap canning equipment

-Essential canning equipment includes a stockpot or boiling-water-bath (BWB) canner with a cover and jar rack, canning jars, flat canning lids, jar screw bands or rings, a jar lifter and tested canning recipes.
+Essential canning equipment includes a stockpot or boiling water bath canner with a cover and jar rack, canning jars, flat canning lids, jar screw bands or rings, a jar lifter and tested canning recipes.
 You can get started with canning by using equipment you probably already own.

-- Instead of a BWB canner, use any large, covered stockpot you already own, such as a soup pot, crab/lobster pot, pasta pot, tamale steamer or pressure canner — your pot just needs to be two to three inches taller than your jars.
+Instead of a boiling water bath canner, use any large, covered stockpot you already own, such as a soup pot, crab/lobster pot, pasta pot, tamale steamer or pressure canner.
+Your pot just needs to be 2 to 3 inches taller than your jars.
 For pint jars, your pot needs to be a minimum of 7½ inches deep; for quart jars, a minimum of 9½ inches deep.

-- Instead of a jar rack, use the rack from a pressure canner if you have one, or a thin cotton or flour-sack dish towel — thicker and synthetic towels often float and get in the way.
+Instead of a jar rack, you can use a thin cotton or flour-sack dish towel — thicker and synthetic towels often float and get in the way.
 There are many other possible possibilities: round trivets, a steamer rack or sturdy cake cooling rack, a layer of regular screw bands, stainless flatware (knives and forks) or bamboo chopsticks — any of these latched together if necessary with cotton string, paper clips or metallic twist ties.
-Another frugal option is to make a rack made from strips of aluminum foil, rolled into lengths and woven together to form a round rack.
-For help picturing how to do this, watch this YouTube video.

 Find free tested canning recipes online at the National Center for Home Food Preservation (NCHFP), including the free publication from the U.S. Department of Agriculture (USDA), Complete Guide to Home Canning.
 For more information about putting together a DIY canning kit, see Preserve food with cheap canning equipment and free recipes.

 Pickling foods with vinegar or other acidic liquids